(This is a guest post by Lukas Fittl — a fellow Lean practitioner and Spark59er.)

 This explicit separation and the tools introduced above have helped me avoid that state and move towards a working business faster.
 To reiterate, do not Ideate and Execute at the same time.
 It only leads to indecision and procrastination.

 Get started today by:

-- Understand what you are trying to do: If you are doing customer development right now, focus on just that, and do it in the next 2 weeks instead of 2 months
+- Understand what you are trying to do: If you are doing customer development right now, focus on just that, and do it in the next two weeks instead of 2 months

-- Be conscious of why you are (un)productive: If we put the wrong constraints & goals into place we’ll just keep procrastinating.
-Try to reflect on your own productivity and understand the root cause, don’t try to beat it with sheer willpower.
+- Be conscious of why you are (un)productive: If we put the wrong constraints & goals into place, we’ll procrastinate.
+Try to reflect on your productivity and understand the root cause, don’t try to beat it with sheer willpower.

 I’d love to hear about your experience — share your thoughts & comments on Twitter.